hantsy/jakartaee11-sandbox/docs/jpa.md

 Jakarta Persistence 3.2 introduces two new methods, `runInTransaction` and `callInTransaction`, on `EntityManagerFactory`, which allow you to execute logic within a transactional context.

-The following is an example of persisting an `Entity` object and does not return a result.
+The following is an example of using `runInTransaction` to persist a `Book` entity, and there is no need to return a result.
 It is suitable for mutating operations such as insert, update, or delete.

 ```java
 emf.runInTransaction(em -> {